ComicScrip/reactive-records/DONT_README_YET.md

 import {Collection, Record, ownAttribute} from 'reactive-records'

 class Album extends Record {
-    // Declare @observable properties for oberservers of this record to be notified as the values are mutated
+    // declare @observable properties for oberservers of
+    // this record to be notified as the values are mutated
-    // Notice how you will have nice autocompletion everywhere (and typechecking if using typescript) ?
+    // notice how you will have nice autocompletion everywhere (and typechecking if using typescript) ?
     @observable @ownAttribute id: number
     @observable @ownAttribute releaseDate: Date
     @observable @ownAttribute name: string

-    // Use @computed to derive data from @observable properties
+    // use @computed to derive data from @observable properties
     @computed get nameWithReleaseYear() { return `${this.name} (${this.releaseDate.getFullYear()})` }
 }